sademban/sademban.github.io/_posts/blog/2025/10/2025-10-09-service-healthchecks.markdown

 - add a small `scripts/healthcheck.sh` that runs a chosen subset of checks and returns non-zero on failure,
 - add GitHub Actions workflow to ping these endpoints and post a digest to Slack, or
 - create a single-page status dashboard inside the repo that aggregates these APIs for your team.

-Which of those would you like next?
-I can prepare the script or the GitHub Action for you.